Thanatologist

 An updated section to better guide you

-Retraite Québec adapted its section entitled Death, to better deal with the current concerns of the deceased's family members.
-The information applies to both professionals in the funeral industry and citizens so that everyone can benefit from the same information to guide them in the event of death.
+The information in our Death section applies to both professionals in the funeral industry and citizens so that everyone can benefit from the same information to guide them in the event of death.

 First steps to be taken in the event of death briefly shows the first steps to be taken in the event of death in Québec and outside Québec.
 This subdivision specifies the role of the physician and funeral home.
 In addition, it indicates in which cases it is important to notify Retraite Québec of a person's death.